Skip to Content

 3. He may be afraid of something.
 If he’s always anxious or fearful, he will run to you, his protector.
 Your dog might not have an immediate fear of something around the house, but constant anxiety can make him lie on your head to calm down.
 Once again, you’re the source of his feeling relaxed and calm.

-Why is My German Shepherd Always Laying Down?
+Why is My German Shepherd Always Lying Down?

 German Shepherd laying down fast asleep

-My German Shepherd Willow laying down fast asleep
+My German Shepherd Willow lying down fast asleep.

 Let’s examine a list of possibilities below: